 * US employers expected to have added 150,000 jobs in Dec

-NEW YORK Jan 4 (Reuters) - U.S. stock index futures were little changed on Friday amid caution ahead of a key jobs report and concern the U.S. Federal Reserve may end its asset-buying program.
+NEW YORK, Jan 4 U.S. stock index futures were little changed on Friday amid caution ahead of a key jobs report and concern the U.S. Federal Reserve may end its stimulative asset-buying program.

-* U.S. employers likely stepped up hiring in December for the holidays, but the gain will probably not be enough to make inroads in the country's still-high unemployment rate.
+U.S. employers likely stepped up hiring in December for the holidays, but the gain will probably not be enough to make a dent in the country's still-high unemployment rate.

-* S&P 500 futures added 0.9 point and were in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+S&P 500 futures fell 0.2 point and were in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
 Dow Jones industrial average futures lost 11 points, while Nasdaq 100 futures added 3 points.

-* U.S. stocks dipped on Thursday as investors pulled back after a two-day rally on signs the Federal Reserve was concerned about its highly stimulative monetary policy.
+U.S. stocks closed lower Thursday as investors pulled back after a two-day rally on signs the Federal Reserve was concerned about its highly stimulative monetary policy.
+Minutes from the Fed's December policy meeting, released Thursday, showed Fed officials were increasingly worried about the risks of asset purchases on financial markets, though they looked set to continue with the open-ended stimulus program for now.

-* Mosaic Co reported that its quarterly operating profit fell 30 percent as international distributors delayed buying potash and phosphate to avert the price risk associated with the fertilizer producer's negotiations with China and India.
+Mosaic Co reported that its quarterly operating profit fell 30 percent as international distributors delayed buying potash and phosphate to avert the price risk associated with the fertilizer producer's negotiations with China and India.
+The stock was down 1.4 percent at $56 in premarket trading.